 24. Frozen Yogurt Pops

 This one is an idle recipe for the pups that really like the cold treats.
 They will thank you for this frozen recipe, which is not only easy to make but also quiet low-ingredient and pocket-friendly.
 As the method consists of carrots and fruit juice, it will serve your canine’s vitamin deficiencies.
-Moreover, the yogurt will provide it with sufficient amount of protein and calcium.
+Moreover, the yogurt will provide it with a sufficient amount of protein and calcium.

 - Non-fat Frozen Yogurt (Plain) – 6 oz.